hacksu/mongodb-lesson/README.md

 _n.b. although MongoDB is used mostly in the context of JavaScript and Node.JS servers, the Python library is also good and I've most recently used it in Python and I feel like Python is better known and regarded by a larger number of people, especially among students.
 But it would not be hard to switch to JavaScript._

 So as we all know, normally when we write and run a program all of the variables and objects and whatnot we've created evaporate as soon as it finishes, and the next time we run that program it's completely back to square one.
-That's why we need to use databases to store our program's thoughts and ideas persistently.
-A database will receive stuff from our program, hold on to it even when our program's not running, and probably store it in some files somewhere in a very efficiently retrievable-from format, so we have it even after losing power during a once-in-a-century thunderstorm.
+Obviously that's not how programs in the "real world" tend to work; they store information persistantly; and one way they do that is by using databases to store a program's thoughts and ideas.
+A database is a program that runs alongside our program; it will receive stuff from our program, hold on to it even when our program's not running, and store it in some files somewhere in a very efficiently readable format so it's kept \*permanantly\*, and we still have it, even if we turn our computer off, or lose power during a once-in-a-century thunderstorm.

 There's a language for giving commands to databases called SQL.
 We won't be using it, but it was really popular for some time, and some people claim they can still hear its voice.
 Instead we'll be using a NoSQL database; the technical definition of the term NoSQL is, it's a database that doesn't use SQL.
 [MongoDB is the most popular NoSQL database.](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-databases) It stores data in documents.
 Documents have other names in other contexts, like "dicts" in pure Python and "objects" in JavaScript, but I'm just going to call them documents here; you will become extremely tired of the word.
 Documents look like this: